xsobrietyx/HR-Scala/README.md

 This repository contains some solutions for some algorithmic problems solved in Scala (interview questions).
-Probably additional algorithms from Hacker Rank will be added.
+Probably additional algorithms from Hacker Rank and/or Codility (or related) will be added.